About Us Contact Shop

 PHOTO: CHASING FOXES

-Coming from Spain, these are probably one of the most fun Argentine foods to order.
+Coming from Spain, empanadas are probably one of the most fun and most famous dishes in Argentina.

 And whether they’re baked or deep fried, there are so many empanada flavors to try!